bmsgit1/digit_classification/README.md

 # digit_classification
 My implementation of a neural network that learns to classify handwritten digits, the main project in Michael Neilsen's fantastic book _Neural Networks and Deep Learning_ (http://neuralnetworksanddeeplearning.com/index.html).
 It is trained on the MNIST dataset (60000 images in a compressed Python pickle file mnist.pkl.gz) split into a 50000-image test set, 10000-image validation set (for setting hyperparameters) and 10000-image test set.
-I am using an Apple M2 CPU.
 I am using this book to gain an intuitive understanding of ml fundamentals.

 - network.py is a the chapter 1 implementation, a shallow neural net using mini-batch stochastic gradient descent with no optimisations.
-Example run of a three layer network with sizes [784, 30, 10], learning rate = 3.0, 30 epochs and mini batch size of 10 gives:
+  Example run on an Apple M2 CPU of a three layer network with sizes [784, 30, 10], learning rate = 3.0, 30 epochs and mini batch size of 10 gives:

   _% python3 training_run.py_
   Epoch 0: 9042 / 10000 (90.42%)